 Yosemite National Park in November

-While visiting you can expect most of the crowds to be gone so that you can really take in all the breathtaking views.
+There is something about Yosemite National Park in November that is epically gorgeous!
+While visiting Yosemite in the fall you can expect most of the crowds to be gone so that you can really take in all the breathtaking views.

 The temperatures on average are about 56 degrees Fahrenheit in November which makes for pleasant hiking weather.

 In November you might get the chance to see some snow falling while visiting Yosemite.
 This gets the water flowing again which enhances the beautiful scenery in the park.